harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/burp-scanner-reference.md

 :::note

 Make sure that you give unique, descriptive names for the target and variant.
-This will make it much easier to navigate your scan results in the STO UI.
+This makes navigating your scan results in the STO UI much easier.

 :::